franciscoyira/portfolio/content/project/causal-inference-posts/index.md

   url: https://www.franciscoyira.com/categories/causal-inference/
 #slides: example
 # The summary is what appears on the home page
-summary: A series of blog posts explaining key causal inference concepts in my own words, with lots of R code examples, visualisations and memes.
+summary: A series of blog posts explaining key causal inference concepts in my own words, with lots of R code examples, visualizations and memes.
 tags:
 - Causal Inference
 - Blog posts